owoakuma/LycheeMemory/readme.md

 ## 🌟 Key Features

 * **Massive Context Scaling:** Successfully extrapolates context length from 7K to **1.75M tokens** with minimal performance degradation.
-* **Extreme Efficiency:** In long-text processing，Compared to strong baselines like MemAgent, LycheeMemory achieves an average **2× reduction in peak GPU memory** usage and a **6× speedup** during inference, exhibiting near-constant inference latency as context grows.
+* **Efficiency:** In long-text processing，Compared to strong baselines like MemAgent, LycheeMemory achieves an average **2× reduction in peak GPU memory** usage and a **6× speedup** during inference, exhibiting near-constant inference latency as context grows.
 * **Smart Dynamic Recall:** Uses a lightweight LoRA `Gate` to adaptively retrieve relevant memory chunks based on the *evolving working memory*, avoiding premature anchoring and the context fragmentation issues common in standard RAG.

 ## 🏗️ Architecture